tjmcodes/tjmcodes/README.md

 <div align="center">
   <ul>

-     🔭 I’m currently dedicating my time to securing my first role as a software developer by reviewing data structures and algorithms
+     🔭 I’m currently reviewing data structures and algorithms.
-     🌱 I’m enjoying learning about Unit Testing and TDD.
+     🌱 I’m enjoying learning about C++ fundamentals used in making games.
      👯 I’m looking to collaborate on building music apps.
      🤔 I’m looking for help with iOS development.
      😄 Pronouns: She/her.